-This may be specific to urban planning, but I suspect that it’s more general: I think we know enough already.
+This may be specific to urban planning, but I suspect that it’s more general: I think we, as a society, know enough already.
 Or rather, like a python that has just taken a deer, the time has come for digestion and repose – not more eating.
 The enlightenment and the work of the sciences has given us so much information that it’s piling up in front of us as we all pat our stomachs and shake our heads like we’re two hours into a Thanksgiving dinner.
 Put that pie away, sciences, we are full.

-I say this having just completed a dissertation in urban planning – a not particularly scientific field.
+I say this having just completed a PhD in urban planning – a not particularly scientific field.
 I don’t know if that makes me more or less qualified on this topic than I would be otherwise – it certainly gives a personal edge to it.
 My dissertation had a lot of (handwaving) Science (handwaving) in it, but I’m not sure it will help to solve any real problems or if it will just make those worse by helping to make everything seem more complicated than it has to be.
 My dissertation was in some sense trying to make certain kinds of public transport planning models slightly more accurate than they otherwise might be – this in a broader effort to make public transport generally better than it presently is.
 What’s really needed to improve public transport though is increased public subsidy relative to the subsidy received by cars.
 This isn’t my idea; it’s been around since before I was born.
 My dissertation work at the very best will help to squeeze just a little more efficiency out of the empty toothpaste tube that is public transport subsidy.
 Sure, we’ve already squeezed as much as we could – but have we stuck any specialized tools down the nozzle yet??

 The real problem of improving public transport is entirely political.
 I want it to be funded, other people want it gutted.
 I think I know better because I’ve studied the issue but other people have focused on other things and everything is ultimately a trade-off.
 In a democratic society if I want more resources for something I finally need to convince people, lots of people, that it’s worth paying for.
 This is a problem with more solutions to be found in the works of Cicero than in a contemporary urban planning text.
 Thus, my dissertation with its relentless focus on the present was deeply misguided if its true goal was to make transit better.